 - Preferred level of accuracy of the analytics (low/high).

+- In a subscription, the Notification Correlation Id and the Notification Target Address are included.

 6.7.2.2 Input Data

 The NWDAF supporting data analytics on UE mobility shall be able to collect UE mobility information from OAM, 5GC and AFs.
 The detailed information collected by the NWDAF could be MDT data from OAM, network data from 5GC and/or service data from AFs: